naturalis/geneious-plugin/README.md

 ## Running from within Eclipse
 You can run Geneious along with the plugin from within Eclipse.
 After you imported the naturalis-geneious-plugin project you should have a new Run Configuration called _naturalis-geneious-plugin (64 bit)_.
 The Run Configuration can be found as a regular Java application in _Run -> Run Configurations..._ This allows you the run Geneious along with the plugin straight away.

 **Warning** As shown in the image below, always make sure the Maven-managed dependencies come before the /GeneiousFiles/lib dependencies.
-This allows you to use your own version of certain libraries (provided Geneious doesn't choke on it.
+This allows you to use your own version of certain libraries.

 ![Run configuration](/docs/run-configuration.png)